EloiStree/HelloRC/BonjourUnity3D/Atelier_ScratchToUnityXR.md

 - Learn to track the position of such objects with position tracker (new vive tracker) or Vuforia.
 - Learn a bit of electricity basic knowledge by lighting a color led and read sensors fixed on the vehicule.

+Optional Workshop, Open AI:
+- Learn to use REST API in XR to use:
+  - Whisper as vocal command
+  - Whisper as TTS voice
+  - Dall-E to generate NPC avatar at runtime
+  - Chat GPT to generate random text for the NPC
+  - Chat GPT to translate in the wanted language in the mini game
+  - Learn to generate a mini DB of variation of each texts and avatars in the editor for the game designer